 The ‘Featured for this Week’ section at the top of the home page, for example, includes new album launches and curated content such as Best of the Month and Hot Singles.
 There are also themed playlists, where relevant, such as 100 Greatest Christmas Songs, should you be in the mood.

-My Display Mix is the equivalent of Discover Weekly on Spotify and it’s a playlist of new tracks created off the back of what you tend to listen to and your favourited tunes.
+My Discovery Mix is the equivalent of Discover Weekly on Spotify and it’s a playlist of new tracks created off the back of what you tend to listen to and your favourited tunes.
 We found that although it didn’t have quite the success rate of Spotify, it still managed to serve up enough new tracks that piqued our interest and should get better over time.

 When you’re navigating around the home page, you’ll spot songs labelled HD and some songs and playlists labelled Ultra HD.
 This is one quirk of the service that deserves a quick explanation.